 One of the more common uses of the flowchart is to map out a process.
 These process charts can be troubleshooting guides to problems, templates for efficient action, or step-by-step walkthroughs for any series of events or decisions.

-One process flowchart example would be a phone tree.
+One process flowchart template example would be a phone tree.
 See how each option in the process leads to its own chain of possible actions and decisions?

 If not, press 0 to speak to a customer service representative.
 We’re here to help.

 Swimlane diagrams show how interdependent procedures unfold in parallel, presenting a collection of distinct but linked process flowchart examples.
 Swimlane diagrams mimic a lap pool, dividing each action/decision thread into its own distinct lane — one for each operator or group of operators.